veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ### Jenkins Plugin 2.1.0 - June 22, 2020

+> **This update requires that you back up your Static Slave Templates (config.xml) and add them again if you are using any 1.X.X versions.
+They will be lost in the upgrade.**

 - Various stability / performance improvements
 - New feature : Node/slave name and jenkins url is passed to the controller to display within the instances page
 - New feature : A warning will display when users upgrade within the plugin center